Spain, Croatia peaking ahead of Euro 2020 knockout game - WHIZ News

 The 23-year-old Olmo is part of a group of young players who have been given leading roles in Luis Enrique’s new-look Spain team.
 Against Croatia, he has the added role of being the in-house expert on the opposing players.

 “Our coach knows the Croatia team well.
-If he asks me, I will share my opinion with him,” Olmo said. ”I have played with the majority of their players. … I think (Bruno) Petkovic stands out.
-He is a complete player and we have to pay extra attention to him.”
+If he asks me, I will share my opinion with him,” Olmo said. ”I have played with the majority of their players.”

 However, Croatia will be without one of its best players for the game in Copenhagen after forward Ivan Perisic tested positive for COVID-19.
-Perisic, who scored two goals during the group stage, will have to self-isolate for 10 days and would also miss the quarterfinals and semifinals if Croatia advances that far.
+Perisic, who scored two goals during the group stage, will have to self-isolate for 10 days.

+“He felt really shocked, as did all of us,” Croatia coach Zlatko Dalic said. ”At the very last moment we’re without one of the very best players of the group stage.
+And we will have to adapt.”

 Spain and Croatia both seem to be peaking at the right time after slow starts to the tournament.
 Spain beat Slovakia 5-0 in its final group game to advance, while Croatia defeated Scotland 3-1 to finish second behind England in Group D.